attiasa22/cosc-76/PA1/report.md

 (b) Evaluation: Do your implemented algorithms actually work?
 How well?
 If it doesn’t work, can you tell why not?
 What partial successes did you have that deserve partial credit?
 Include a comparison of running time results using different heuristics and inference.

-The BFS and DFS algorithms actually work.
-However, IDS returns the same solution as DFS, as I suspect I was not completely familiar with how the code skeleton was supposed to be used to measure the depth of the solution.
-However, the depth limit does reach the correct length (16, or BFS's length, when returning the full path which has an actual length of 21).
-BFS and DFS functions return the correct answer in all three situations, while IDS returns the correct solution in 2/3 cases.
+The algorithms actually work.
 Using Python's `timeit` library, I found the following"

 | Problem      | Method     |Time (seconds)|
 | ----------- | ----------- | ----------- |